OpenPhilology/nidaba/docs/index.rst

 Iris is an open source distributed optical character recognition pipeline that makes it easy to preprocess and OCR scans of text documents in a multitude of ways.
-Iris builds upon the celery distributed task queue to provide a lightweigth task queue that performs reasonably well across a wide spectrum of use cases.
+Iris builds upon the celery distributed task queue to provide a lightweight task queue that performs reasonably well across a wide spectrum of use cases.

 To get started with iris, first read :ref:`The Iris Architecture
-<understanding_iris>` then use :ref:`Installating Iris <installing_iris>` to start provisioning your
+<understanding_iris>` then use :ref:`Installing Iris <installing_iris>` to
-pipeline. :ref:`Using Iris <using_iris>` describes different ways to use the pipeline.
+start provisioning your pipeline. :ref:`Using Iris <using_iris>` describes different ways to use the pipeline.

 The full documentation tree can be seen :ref:`here <toctree>`.